Scalable Spike Source Localization in Extracellular Recordings using Amortized Variational Inference: Method

 where KL is the KL-divergence.
-The location priors, $p_x, p_y, p_z$, are normally distributed as described in \ref{sec:model}, with means of zero (the position of the maximum amplitude channel in the observed data) and variances of 80.
+The location priors, $p_{x_n}, p_{y_n}, p_{z_n}$, are normally distributed as described in \ref{sec:model}, with means of zero (the position of the maximum amplitude channel in the observed data) and variances of 80 (an arbitrarily high value).
 For more information about the architecture and training, see Appendix F.